KWRM: History

 In April 2020 the station filed an STA with the FCC to go silent while it seeks a new transmitter tower location.
 Its long-time towers erected adjacent to the 91/15 freeways interchange had been removed.
 An FCC record dated April 14, 2020 said the station is "licensed and silent.".
 KWRM resumed broadcasting on October 6, 2024, from a new transmitter tower south of the Chino Airport.

-NEW Transmitter Site 2024: From Ish Pisher Facebook Post: One of the most unique new AM stations in the entire United States....
-KWRM 1370AM Radio (Corona-Los Angeles) just went on the air utilizing a 100-foot tower with a new umbrella-skirt design, the creation of Ben Dawson (Hatfield & Dawson) and Dr. Bobby Cox (Kintronic).
-Located close to an (Chino) airport, the 100 foot height was a perfect reason to use the skirt (shown where it connects by way of the circles) and has given the station outstanding bandwidth and enhanced coverage from its 1.1 kW days/ 240 nights over the Los Angeles-San Bernardino-Riverside metros.
+In 2024, KWRM (1370 AM) began broadcasting from a new transmitter site in the Corona area of California.
+The station's new facility uses a 100-foot tower with an umbrella-skirt antenna design developed by Ben Dawson of Hatfield & Dawson and Bobby Cox of Kintronic Laboratories.
+The tower was designed with consideration for its proximity to Chino Airport.
+The station operates with a power of 1.1 kW during the daytime and 240 watts at night, serving the Los Angeles, San Bernardino, and Riverside metropolitan areas.

 Three engineers working together to get things set on the air, left Ashley Wallen, chief project engineer, Steven Lockwood, President, Hatfield & Dawson; and Bob Burnham transmitter site construction engineer.